shutterstock/public-api-javascript-sdk/docs/ImagesApi.md

 **Download images**

 This endpoint redownloads images that you have already received a license for.
+The download links in the response are valid for 8 hours.

 ### Example